-What is a Qualified Terminable Interest Property (QTIP) trust and when would I use it?
+What is a Qualified Terminable Interest Property Trust?

 A Qualified Terminable Interest Property trust, commonly known as a QTIP trust for short, is a type of marital trust that offers flexibility in planning for your spouse and remainder beneficiaries upon your death, while also providing estate tax planning if needed.